Business Insider: Wal-Mart Thinks It Can Fix India's Insanely Bureaucratic Food Supply System

 The hurdles are particularly daunting in the food sector, which makes up more than half of the revenues at the Bentonville, Ark.- based company.

-Watch this video by the Wall Street Journal as the document the route of food from field to table.
-Here the age old cry of the various agents in present decrepit system opposing streamlined distribution for fear of losing their positions.
-The reality is that if distribution improves, then food will become cheaper, people will have more disposable income, people will eat better, people will become more productive, and all this will in turn lead to the formation of new businesses and jobs.
-I'm not saying the change will be painless and that some will not suffer in the process but I suspect the trade-off for the masses in terms of improved quality of life is huge.
+Watch this video by the Wall Street Journal as they document the food route from field to table.
+Here is the age-old cry of the various agents in the present decrepit system opposing streamlined distribution for fear of losing their positions.
+The reality is that if distribution improves, food will become cheaper, people will have more disposable income, people will eat better, and people will become more productive, and all this will lead to the formation of new businesses and jobs.
+I'm not saying the change will be painless, and some will not suffer in the process, but I suspect the trade-off for the masses regarding the improved quality of life is huge.